-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of the Government of the United States Virgin Islands (the Government) as of and for the year ended September 30, 2019, and the related notes to the financial statements, which collectively comprise the Government's basic financial statements, and have issued our report thereon dated June 30, 2021.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Government of the United States Virgin Islands (the Government), which comprise the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information as of and for the year ended September 30, 2020, and the related notes to the financial statements, and have issued our report thereon dated May 31, 2023.
 We expressed a qualified opinion on the financial statements of the governmental activities, general fund, and federal grants fund opinion units based on the circumstances noted in our aforementioned report.
-In addition, we expressed a disclaimer of opinion on the financial statements of the business type activities, unemployment insurance-enterprise fund, aggregate remaining fund information, and aggregate discretely presented component units opinion units based on the circumstances described in our aforementioned report.
+In addition, we expressed a disclaimer of opinion on the financial statements of the business-type activities, unemployment insurance-enterprise fund, aggregate remaining fund information, and aggregate discretely presented component units opinion units based on the circumstances described in our aforementioned report.

-Our aforementioned report includes references to other auditors who audited the financial statements of the Virgin Islands Housing Authority (VIHA), Virgin Islands Economic Development Authority (VIEDA), Virgin Islands Waste Management Authority (VIWMA), Magens Bay Authority (MBA), Virgin Islands Government Hospital and Health Facilities Corporation (Roy L. Schneider Hospital and Governor Juan F. Luis Hospital and Medical Center), Virgin Islands Housing Finance Authority (VIHFA), Government Employees' Retirement System of the U.S. Virgin Islands (GERS), Virgin Islands Public Broadcasting System (VIPBS), and Virgin Islands Lottery (V.I.
+Our aforementioned report includes references to other auditors who audited the financial statements of the Virgin Islands Housing Authority (VIHA), Virgin Islands Economic Development Authority (VIEDA), Virgin Islands Waste Management Authority (VIWMA), Magens Bay Authority (MBA), Virgin Islands Government Hospital and Health Facilities Corporation (Roy L. Schneider Hospital and Governor Juan F. Luis Hospital and Medical Center), Virgin Islands Public Broadcasting System (VIPBS), Virgin Islands Housing Finance Authority (VIHFA), Government Employees' Retirement System of the U.S. Virgin Islands (GERS), and Virgin Islands Lottery (V.I.
 Lottery), as described in our report on the Government's financial statements.
 This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.
 We audited the financial statements of the Virgin Islands Water and Power Authority (WAPA), the University of the Virgin Islands (UVI), the Virgin Islands Public Finance Authority (PFA), The West Indian Company Limited (WICO), viNGN, INC. d/b/a Virgin Islands Next Generation Network (viNGN), and Tobacco Settlement Financing Corporation (TSFC).
 This report does not include the results of our testing of internal control over financial reporting or compliance and other matters for WAPA, UVI, PFA, WICO, viNGN, and TSFC which is reported on separately by us.

-Internal Control over Financial Reporting
+Report on Internal Control over Financial Reporting